YouSysAdmin/kv/README.md

 ## Features
 - Key-value pair storage with optional buckets
 - AES-256 encryption for all values
+- Shared encryption key or separate encryption key for each bucket
 - Import key-value from the AWS SSM Parameters service
 - Read key value from a file, STDIN or plain tex